 Before SCC can be treated, the diagnosis must be confirmed with a biopsy.
 This simple procedure can be performed in the office and involves removing a small amount of tissue so that it can be examined under a microscope.

 Most patients with localized SCC (cancer that is confined to the tumor and that has not spread) have an excellent prognosis.
-Cure rates range from 85-95 percent or greater.
+Cure rates range from 85-95% or greater.

 Most treatment options are relatively minor, office-based procedures that require only local anesthesia.